nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_3.md

 !!! note "Data Summary"

     At the time this tutorial was written (January 2021), the portal contained a total of 88,728 files.
-Because new datasets are constantly uploaded to the KF Portal, exact numbers within your query may change slighly when run in the future.
+Because new datasets are constantly uploaded to the KF Portal, exact numbers within your query may change slightly when run in the future.

 * Select the <span class="highlight_txt">Access</span> filter listed under <span class="highlight_txt">FILE</span> field.
 * Select <span class="highlight_txt">Open</span> value.